Photo and story by Russ Grayson

-Note: Planting a sufficient quantity of perennials like French sorrel in the community garden makes available a supply of leafy green vegetables through the year.
+Note: Planting a sufficient quantity of perennials like French sorrel in the community garden makes available a supply of leafy green vegetables throughout the year.

 Intersperse it among the community garden’s fruit trees as a ground-layer planting where it gets sufficient direct sunlight.

-Wild docks are wild harvested by people competent in plant identification, cautions in using the plant and preparing the plant for eating.
+Wild docks are wild harvested by people competent in plant identification, cautious in using the plant and preparing the plant for eating.

 Caution: If harvesting wild dock relatives of French sorrel: